About the series

 Submission of your proposal

-Please send your proposal by email to Dr Jane Winters, Head of Publications, Institute of Historical Research.
+Please send your proposal by email to Professor Jane Winters, Head of Publications, Institute of Historical Research.

 As noted above, proposals are considered by the IHR’s Publications Board in the first instance.
 The Board meets six times a year, and you will normally receive a decision within four months of submitting your proposal.